cameronmathis/ExtremeStreetCrosser/README.md

 * [Developers](#developers)

 ## General info
 This is a project I collaborated on for my Game Design and Development class.
+I ended up enjoying it so much that I continued work on it even after I graduated.
 It is built for Windows x86 and x64 platforms.
 Feel free to pull the projcet down and tinker around with it!

 ## Setup
 The easiest way to begin playing Extreme Street Crosser is to download and use the "ExtremeStreetCrosserInstaller" [application](https://github.com/cameronmathis/ExtremeStreetCrosser/blob/main/ExtremeStreetCrosserInstaller.exe). </br>